-Watch our video interview with KPMG's Head of UK & Global Retail, Paul Martin, where we discuss the latest retail and eCommerce industry trends, COVID recovery, and consumer behaviour.
+Watch our video interview with KPMG’s Head of UK & Global Retail, Paul Martin, where we discuss the latest retail and ecommerce consumer behaviour, trends, and forecasting.
 Kevin and Paul share their top priorities for retail leaders right now, and discuss the biggest category movers so far this year.

 Yes!